-3. You Must Book Ahead
+3. You Might Need to Book Ahead

-Many companies in hospitality and tourism have joined the Good To Go scheme to reassure customers that they are meeting all the requirements to keep their staff and customers safe.
+Some companies in hospitality and tourism have joined the Good To Go scheme to reassure customers that they are meeting all the requirements to keep their staff and customers safe.

 You can read more about walking tours taking bookings in Edinburgh here.